BenArtzi4/Guess-My-Number/README.md

 If you are experiencing any issues with the game, try refreshing the page.
 If the problem persists, please contact me for assistance.

 ## Credits
 This game was created by Gal Ben Artzi and was inspired by the classic "Guess My Number" game.
-The GUI was written in JavaScript and the game was tested in the latest version of Google Chrome.